 1. Set boundaries for work

 I’m still struggling with this.
-I’m a freelancer, so I make my own hours.
+I’m an ADHD freelancer, so I make my own hours.
 But I often put off work until the last minute and stay up way too late to finish.
 If that’s a habit for you, too, it’s time (for both of us!) to set strong boundaries around when we will or won’t work.

 2. Minimize or avoid using electronics before bed